edloidas/dawn-of-aegis/README.md

 =============
 JavaScript 3D game.
 Uses WebGL.

+## HOWTO: Build ##

+Repository already contains build files for the quick start.
+You can also run all project tasks by yourself.
+This project uses Grunt, and to do this, you must first install the Grunt CLI.
+Read the [article](http://gruntjs.com/getting-started), how to do this.
+Running `grunt` command under the project root folder will install all required dependencies and perform the default tasks.
+To find more detailed information, see [Grunt file](Gruntfile.js) and [package file](package.js).

 ## HOWTO: Run ##

 Basically, this web application should run on a server.
 Game won't work properly due to cross-origin requests restrictions in browser's security policy.